bug-bounty-iteration-1/bugservice/README.md

 * In the frontend, Angular framework will be used along with Angular Material for a design.

 #### Version Control
 The GitHub version control was used to manage source codes.
-Three repos named ‘frontend’, ‘loginservice’ and ‘bugservice’ will be created.
+Three repos named ‘frontend’ and ‘bugservice’ were used to manage respective source codes.

 #### Use Cases Combined with Bug Bounty
 ![image](https://user-images.githubusercontent.com/50306571/120672801-9fb0ca00-c460-11eb-83f0-77fcd54fde17.png)